getchopstick/chopstick-boilerplate/README.md

     gem update --system && gem install bundler bundle install

+Next, load the necessary dependencies with bower by running `bower install`.

+All dependencies and their respective version are defined in the `bower.json` file.

+[Bower](http://bower.io/) depends on [Node](http://nodejs.org/) and [npm](https://npmjs.org/).
+It's installed globally using npm:
+`npm install -g bower`.

 ## Use

 To use Chopstick Boilerplate, just `cd` into the project root and run `bundle exec guard`.